-In addition, a Level 1 / 2 Foundation Certificate in Engineering Technology option is available for students not wishing to take the traditional three year GCSE option but is provided on an invitation only basis.
+In addition, a Level 1 / 2 Foundation Certificate in Engineering Technology option is available for students not wishing to take the traditional three-year GCSE option but is provided on an invitation only basis in Year 10.

 Key Stage 5

-At Key Stage 5 students can opt to take A Level Design and Technology – Product Design for a 2 year full A Level.
+At Key Stage 5 students can opt to take A Level Design and Technology – Product Design for a two-year full A Level.
 This allows students to continue to develop their design and making skills at an advanced level in whatever material specialism they prefer.